chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "PROJECT NOTE": "myFixture.checkResult compares the entire file text; inspect build/test-results/test/TEST-...StripSignatureTypeAnnotationsIntentionTest.xml to see actual vs expected and mind indentation/spacing.", "NEW INSTRUCTION": "WHEN FileComparisonFailedError appears in intention test THEN open XML report and align intention output with expected"
 }

+[2025-12-12 18:40] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Unexpected missing-__all__ warning for library import", "ROOT CAUSE": "The inspection filters only PyFromImportStatement; PyImportStatement aliases still trigger warnings.", "PROJECT NOTE": "In PyMissingInDunderAllInspection.kt, handle both PyFromImportStatement and PyImportStatement; use ProjectRootManager.fileIndex to treat only source-content resolutions as user code.", "NEW INSTRUCTION": "WHEN inspecting __init__.py imports THEN skip elements resolving outside project source content" }

+[2025-12-12 18:41] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Unexpected 'not exported in __all__' highlight in test", "ROOT CAUSE": "Import filtering to skip third‑party symbols in __init__.py is incomplete, so some imports still trigger the warning.", "PROJECT NOTE": "In PyMissingInDunderAllInspection.checkInitFileExports, apply the same resolvesToUserCode gate to both PyFromImportStatement and PyImportStatement.", "NEW INSTRUCTION": "WHEN scanning __init__.py import statements THEN skip if targets are outside project sources" }

+[2025-12-12 18:43] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Assertion failed: unexpected 'not exported in __all__' warning", "ROOT CAUSE": "The import filter uses PyImportElement.multiResolve(), which doesn't reliably point to source files, so third‑party from-imports were still inspected.", "PROJECT NOTE": "Tests mark third‑party code via PsiTestUtil.addExcludedRoot; detect user code with ProjectRootManager.getInstance(project).fileIndex.isInSourceContent(vFile).", "NEW INSTRUCTION": "WHEN from-import in __init__.py resolves outside source content THEN skip missing __all__ check" }

+[2025-12-12 19:56] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid threading",
+    "TOOL": "JumpToPytestNodeInTestTreeAction",
+    "ERROR": "PSI requested on EDT during update()", "ROOT CAUSE": "update() runs on EDT but queries psi.File via DataContext, which must run in BGT.", "PROJECT NOTE": "JumpToPytestNodeInTestTreeAction.update at line 25 accesses PSI; override getActionUpdateThread() to return BGT or avoid PSI in update.", "NEW INSTRUCTION": "WHEN action update reads PSI or slow data THEN return ActionUpdateThread.BGT for the action" }